Revenue Note for Guidance

 Cars are categorised by reference to CO2 emissions.
 There are effectively 3 groups of cars to which different capital allowances arrangements apply:

-• The first group covers cars with emissions of up to and including 140 grammes of CO2 per kilometre driven.
-For cars in this emissions range, the car value threshold or limit of €24,000 applies regardless of the cost of the car.
+For the purposes of capital allowances, cars in the first group have a car value threshold or limit of €24,000 which applies regardless of the cost of the car.
 This means that in the case of low emissions cars, capital allowances of €24,000 are available even if the car costs less than that.

-• The second group is for cars with emissions of over 140 grammes and up to and including 155 grammes of CO2 per kilometre driven.
-Cars in this emissions range qualify for allowances of either half the car value threshold of €24,000 or half the cost of the car, whichever is the lower.
-This means that cars in this range get capital allowances of a maximum of €12,000 no matter how expensive they are.
+Cars in the second group qualify for allowances of either half the car value threshold of €24,000 or half the cost of the car, whichever is the lower.
+This means that the maximum capital allowances available for cars in this group is €12,000.

 Capital allowances are spread over 8 years at the rate of 12.5 per cent per annum.

-Finally, provision is made to address circumstances in which a car which had been leased is ultimately acquired by the lessee (section 380O) or where a car reverts to the original owner having first been the subject of a hire purchase agreement (section 380N).
+Provision is made to address circumstances in which a car which had been leased is ultimately acquired by the lessee (section 380O) or where a car reverts to the original owner having first been the subject of a hire purchase agreement (section 380N).

 Cars acquired for short term hire, such as taxis, car rental etc., are outside the ambit of these provisions, (section 380P).